emkuhlmann/KuhlmannGoodShahidCloer_ENV872_EDE_FinalProject/README.md

 Raw/CA_wildfire/year.csv:

-Note that all year files have the same columns
+Note that all year files (2008 through 2019) have the same columns
 | Column Name  | Description | Data Class | Units
 | ------------- | ------------- | ------------- | ------------- |
 | UNIT | county in which the fire occurred | chr | NA |